emiliazm/webapp/README.md

 # Filmer

 > Hello!
-Filmer is a website that gives you information about the lastes films and shows.
+Filmer is a website that gives you information about the latest films and shows.
 Re-creating this website you will see how to give some functionality to your sections and make your website more user-interactive.
 Also you will see how to use callbacks and promises, proper ES6 syntax, webpack to bundle JavaScript, jest and API.

 ## Built With